TourmalineCore/picachu-ui/README.md

 ### `npm run cypress:component`
 For it to work properly, you must first run the command `npm start`.

-This command will open the Cypress launchpad with component testing in to Chrome browser
+This command will open the Cypress launchpad with component testing in the Chrome browser.

 ### `npm run build`